dtcaciuc/conecerto_scoreboard/README.md

 using the schedule is much easier since you can set it once and forget about it (unless some of the event dates change).

+## Serving course maps

+You can optionally set `COURSE_MAPS_DIR` envar to point to a directory containing one or more course maps in `.jpg`, `.png`, or `.pdf` format (defaults to `maps`).

+Links to files found in that directory will be shown at the top of the Explorer's event page.

 ## Publishing results to a remote server

 If the timing computer where Scoreboard is running has access to the Internet,